Researcher in Wireless Communications Information Security SpecialistMore About Me

 Briefly, I have experience in research related to security, networking, its analysis, some software and web development, as well as management/organizational activities.
 Despite my current employment and research activities, I am involved in various conferences organization and handling of journals' special issues in the field of security for communications.
 As for my biggest academic achievement, I hold the Publisher of the Year title from Industrial Research Fund at Tampere University of Technology in 2022.
 From the engineering side, I feel that developing, implementing, and integrating a protocol enabling secure proximity-based connectivity for intermittent cellular assistance.
 And, finally, being a chairman of a retro scooter club for more than 10 years is the one from my personal side.

-Currently, I manage Convergence of Humans and Machines research field at Faculty of Information Technology and Communication Sciences.
-I am also responsible for managing EU H2020 EJD/ITN A-WEAR and APROPOS projects, which aims at educating 30 PhD students in less then 4 years.
+I was responsible for managing EU H2020 EJD/ITN A-WEAR and APROPOS projects, which aimed at educating 30 PhD students in less then 4 years.
+Executed student- and project-oriented research activities.
+Received Published or The Year 2022 Award.

 January 2017 - December 2018